PrabhjotKaur740/PrabhjotKaur740.github.i/README.md

 # **Prabhjot Kaur**
 ## MyPortfolio
 # Introduction
 My name is Prabhjot Kaur.
-I am a First Year Student of Bachelor of Technology (Btech) in Computer Science (CSE) in Guru Nnak Dev Engineering College , Ludhiana.
-I am in interested in various fields like coding, Mathematics, exploring and creating things.
+I passed my 12th from Children Valley Public School Ludhiana.
+I am a First Year Student of Bachelor of Technology (Btech) in Computer Science (CSE) at Guru Nanak Dev Engineering College Ludhiana.
+I like to do coding , study mathematics and Book reading.
 | Subject    | Marks Obtained | Grade |
 | -------- | ------- | ------- |
 | English  | 93 | A+ |